ravendb/docs/version_2/docs/studio/Indexes.markdown

 Only one reduce is possible, if you add a reduce the icon from the top will be removed, if the reduce section is deleted (by pressing the X on the right) it will return to the options
 ![Indexes Fig 8](Images/studio_indexes_8.PNG)

-- Add transform: adds transform section to the index (this option will appear after you add a reduce)
+- Add transform: adds transform section to the index
 Only one transform is possible, if you add a transform the icon from the top will be removed, if the transform section is deleted (by pressing the X on the right) it will return to the options
 ![Indexes Fig 9](Images/studio_indexes_9.PNG)

-- Add Field: adds transform section to the index
+- Add Field: adds a field section to the index
 It is possible to add as many fields as you want (you can remove a field by pressing the X)
 ![Indexes Fig 10](Images/studio_indexes_10.PNG)